ckuelker/pankyll-documentation/en_US/index.md

 ---

-[Pankyll] is is a static [HTML] website generator written in [Python] using [Pandoc] to generate easy to deploy [HTML] websites including [PDF] conversion from [Markdown] files.
-This website provides [user documentation] about installing and using the static website generator [Pankyll] for your website and it collects unique layouts, called [themes] and [example] repositories for [themes].
-The latest version of this [documentation] can be found at the [Pankyll] web page [https://www.pankyll.org] and it can be cloned via the [documentation git repository].
-If you have written a [Pankyll] [theme] and would like to share it with the world and be promoted via this page, consider to fork the [git] repository and make a pull request.
+[Pankyll] is a static [HTML] website generator written in [Python] using [Pandoc] to generate easy to deploy [HTML] websites including [PDF] conversion from [Markdown] files.
+This website provides [user documentation] about installing and using the static website generator [Pankyll] for your website and it collects unique layouts called [themes] and [example] repositories for [themes].
+The latest version of this [documentation] can be found on the [Pankyll] website <https://www.pankyll.org> and can be cloned via the [documentation git repository].
+If you have written a [Pankyll] [theme] and would like to share it with the world and be promoted via this site, consider forking the [git] repository and making a pull request.

 ### Most Important Features